Pakistan's Supreme Court orders release of former Prime Minister Imran Khan

 Khan was arrested on Tuesday, accused of corruption.

+Announcing the Supreme Court decision on Thursday, Chief Justice Umar Ata Bandial told Khan that his arrest was "invalid, therefore the whole process needs to be backtracked."

-Since his detention, violent clashes erupted across several major Pakistani cities, where pro-Khan supporters denounced the powerful army.
-On Wednesday night, some protesters tried to set a police station ablaze in the capital city of Islamabad.
+The chief justice urged Khan to appeal to his supporters to remain peaceful.
+Since his detention, violent clashes have erupted across several major Pakistani cities, where pro-Khan supporters denounced the powerful army.
+On Wednesday night, some protesters tried to set a police station ablaze in the capital, Islamabad.
 Others, in rare defiance, publicly questioned the military's role in the day-to-day running of the country.

-Amid the chaos, the military accused what they called "evil elements" of inciting attacks against security installations and accused protesters of wanting to push Pakistan into "a civil war."
+Amid the chaos, the military accused what it called "evil elements" of inciting attacks against security installations and accused protesters of wanting to push Pakistan into "a civil war."

 Police said on Thursday that at least 10 people had died and 2,000 had been arrested.